By Wendy Stoltz / Last Modified On January 15, 2023

 Vanilla Extract - The flavor of vanilla extract is beautiful with the cinnamon filling.

-If you have any questions, please leave a comment below and I will get back to you.
+If you have any questions about making Gluten-Free Cinnamon Rolls, please leave a comment, and we will get back to you as soon as possible.

 - Add 1 tablespoon of sugar and the yeast to your heated milk (or water) and give it a quick stir.
 Set it aside to proof for 8-10 minutes, but no longer.

-- In a stand mixer (or using a hand mixer and a large mixing bowl) add the white rice flour, tapioca flour, potato starch (not flour), millet flour, xanthan gum, baking powder, and salt.
+- In a stand mixer (or using a hand mixer and a large mixing bowl), add the white rice flour, tapioca flour, potato starch (not flour), millet flour, xanthan gum, baking powder, and salt.
 See below for other flour options.
 Turn the mixer on low and mix until all the dry ingredients are combined.

 - Once your dough has risen, spray a spoon or spatula with oil and transfer the dough from the bowl to a piece of well-oiled parchment paper or wax paper.